The Foundling Museum Story

 Achieving the impressive with Jet Reports

 The reporting functionality in the previous solution at the Foundling Museum was both complex and cumbersome.
-Since deploying Jet Reports, Nigel has been able to produce the monthly company report pack for 2 companies in less than 5 minutes, a task that previously would have taken 2-3 days each month.
+Since deploying Jet Reports from Jet Global, Nigel has been able to produce the monthly company report pack for 2 companies in less than 5 minutes, a task that previously would have taken 2-3 days each month.

 Nigel comments: ‘Another museum recommended Jet Reports and after seeing the solution in action I was quite amazed.
 It’s brilliant, so simple to use and yet the results are impressive.
 I was taught how to create reports during a 5-minute phone call, it is that easy.’